 - In Win Ben Stein's Money, if a contestant successfully won against Ben, he would tell them, "I'm impressed.
 I'm humbled.
 I hate you!
 Get out of here!
 You've done enough damage!"

 - The Wire: Detective McNulty is proud to be chasing clever criminals, since stupid criminals make stupid cops.
 Especially evident in his grudging respect for Stringer Bell.

-- In The X-Files episode "Pusher", the supernaturally persuasive Robert Patrick Modell is looking for this.
+- In the episode "Pusher", the supernaturally persuasive Robert Patrick Modell is looking for this.
 He finds it in Mulder, whom he then tries to destroy (it fails).
 In the sequel episode, Modell's sister tries to pick up where he left off.

 - In "Two Fathers", The Cigarette Smoking Man reveals that he sees Mulder as this by telling his son "You pale to Fox Mulder."